 Every year, UALE sponsors 4 regional “women’s schools”.
-These residential programs typically last between 4 and 5 days, and include classes and workshops on a variety of union-related topics.
-Women from all over the country and beyond learn the skills and knowledge needed to play leadership roles in their unions.
-Visitors from unions in other countries frequently participate.
-One of the most valuable aspects of the schools is the chance to meet and network with other union women from around the region and beyond.
+These residential programs typically last between 4 and 5 days, and include classes and workshops on a variety of labor-related topics.
+Women from all over the country and beyond learn the skills and knowledge needed to play leadership roles in their organizations.
+Visitors from labor unions and workers’ organizations in other countries frequently participate.
+One of the most valuable aspects of the schools is the chance to meet and network with other labor women from around your region and beyond.

 - Western Summer Institute on Union Women